The Consistency of the $\bf{\Sigma^1_3}$-Separation Property: A first step towards the proof of the boldface separation property

-Our goal is now to define, given a pair of disjoint $\Sigma^1_3$-definable sets $A_m,A_k$ a $\Delta^1_3(\alpha_0)$-definable separating set, i.e. a set such that $A_m \subset D^1_{m,k}$ and $A_k \subset D_{m,k}^2$ and such that $D_{m,k}^2=D_{m,k}^c$.
-We want our set $D^1_{m,k}$ to consist of the codes written into $\vec{S}^1$ which itself contain a code for the pair $(m,k)$ and its converse $D_{m,k}^2$ to consist of all the codes on the $\vec{S}^2$-side which contain a code for $(m,k)$.
-It is clear however that there were stages in the definition of the iteration where we left open the possibility for adding unwanted codes on $\vec{S}^1$ and $\vec{S}^2$.
-Indeed in the definition of the cases c,d and e we will always use a legal forcing $\forceP$ (possibly preserving some blocks of Suslin trees which showed up in stages where case f applied) which could possibly add a code for some unwanted triple $(x,m,k)$ on the $\vec{S}^1$-sequence, i.e. a triple $(x,m,k)$ such that $A_k(x)$ eventually becomes true, thus preventing $D_{m,k}$ from separating $A_m$ from $A_k$.
-Note however that such a degenerate situation can only happen once for every pair $(A_m,A_k)$.
-As we only have countably many such pairs and as our iteration has length $\omega_1$ and as we visit every triple $(x,m,k)$ uncountably often with our bookkeeping function, there will be a stage $\alpha_0 < \omega_1$ such that from $\alpha_0$ on all the codes we have written into $\vec{S}^1$ and $\vec{S}^2$ are intended ones, i.e. the codes really define a separating set $D_{m,k}$ for $A_m$ and $A_k$.
+Note however that such degenerate situations can only happen once for every pair $(A_m,A_k)$.
+As we only have countably many such pairs and as our iteration has length $\omega_1$ and as we visit every triple $(x,m,k)$ uncountably often with our bookkeeping function, there will be a stage $\beta_0 < \omega_1$ such that from $\beta_0$ on all the codes we have written into $\vec{S}^1$ and $\vec{S}^2$ are intended ones, i.e. the codes really define a separating set $D_{m,k}$ for $A_m$ and $A_k$.